Col. Simon Luttrell (V)

 He raised a regiment of dragoons for James, and was appointed by the latter Lord Lieutenant of the County Dublin, which he represented in James' parliament, as well as a privy councillor.
 He appears to have gone to France before the battle of the Boyne, but returned to Ireland for a short time during the siege of Limerick.
 He died abroad in 1698.

 To Colonel Simon Luttrell's confiscated estates and possessions his brother, Colonel Henry Luttrell, whose life, both public and private, brought his family into great disrepute, succeeded.
-(3) Part IV.
+(3) History of County Dublin, Part IV.
+F E Ball

 The following is excerpted from "The History and Antiquities of Dublin" by Harris in 1766.